Diego Otoya

-Diego Martín Otoya Torres (born 13 September 2004) is a professional footballer who plays as a forward for Sport Boys.
+Diego Martín Otoya Torres (born 13 September 2004) is a professional footballer who plays as a forward for Monterey Bay FC on loan from Sporting Cristal.
 Born in the United States, he represents Peru at youth international level.

 Club career

 Born in California to a Peruvian father and American mother, Otoya played for the De Anza Force and San Jose Earthquakes at youth level.
 He played nine games in the MLS Next Pro for the reserve team of the San Jose Earthquakes, scoring twice, before committing to the University of California, Irvine for the end of the 2022 season.

 In January 2023, he moved to Peru to sign a professional contract with Sporting Cristal.

+On July 29, 2026, Monterey Bay FC of the USL Championship announced they had acquired Otoya on loan for the remainder of the season.

 International career

 Eligible to represent the United States and Peru at international level, Otoya has played for Peru at under-17 and under-20 level.
 He received his first call up to the under-20 side in July 2021.